atulram/technicalPOCs/NodeReact/Concepts.md

 - HTTPs
 - Diagnostics

-and a lot more, explore the [documentaion](https://parceljs.org/docs/) for more
+and a lot more, explore the [documentation](https://parceljs.org/docs/) for more

+bundlers like parcel plays a key role in making our react app faster, performant and optimized

+`npx parcel index.html` <--entrypoint

+`npx parcel build index.html` <-- for prod build, need to remove the main field from package.json

+We can add

+    "browserslist": [
+       "last 2 versions"
+    ]
+ in the package.json and parcel build will take into account this list of browsers and our app will definately work on these browsers, explore [browserlist](https://github.com/browserslist/browserslist) for more